Judgment writing.

 View Now

-These guides are an indispensable aid for anyone who prepares legal documents or would like to refine their writing style in general.
-They provide detailed, authoritative advice on grammar, style, punctuation, capitalization, spelling, footnotes, and citations, with illustrations in legal contexts.
+These guides are an indispensable aid for anyone who prepares legal documents.
+They provide detailed, authoritative advice on grammar, style, punctuation, capitalisation, spelling, footnotes, and citations.

 Senior judicial officers and academics present their thoughts on judgment writing.